Sharan0402/TicketAI/readme.md

-# AI-Ticket-Assistant
+# TicketAssist

-Welcome to the AI-Powered Ticket Management System!
+Welcome to TicketAssist!
 This project is a web application that uses AI to automatically categorize, prioritize, and assign support tickets to the most appropriate moderators.

 # AI-Powered Ticket Management System